1Password/solutions/migration/cleanup-scripts/README.md

 `-r` runs the script in Delete Mode, deleting all vaults in the provided list.

+It assumes you have signed in to your 1Password account as a member of the Owners group using `op signin` or `eval $(op signin)`.

 > **warning**
 >
 > Deleting vaults is _irreversible_.
 Be extremely careful running this script in Delete Mode.
 You may want to run the script in default mode to ensure that you have selected the correct vault candidates for deletion.